jmpitts/outset_scripts/README.md

 # outset_scripts
-Various scripts for doing shit with Outset
+Various scripts for doing stuff with Outset